 - 3.8.
-Turkey opened its biggest refugee camp on 25 January 2015 to respond to the growing number of Syrian refugees fleeing fighting between Kurdish and ISIL fighters in the town of Kobane.
+Turkey opened its biggest refugee camp on 25 January 2015, to respond to the growing number of Syrian refugees fleeing fighting between Kurdish and ISIL fighters in the town of Kobane.
 The new camp, located in the southeastern border town of Suruc will have the capacity to house up to 35,000 people.
-The facility has two hospitals, seven medical clinics, enough bathrooms and sanitation facilities to service all of the refugees and classrooms for 10,000 children.
-Another camp is set to open in Mardin this month. - 3.9.
+The facility has two hospitals, seven medical clinics, enough bathrooms and sanitation facilities to service all of the refugees and classrooms for 10,000 children. - 3.9.
 According to the 3RP, over 3,000 Syrian refugees were identified as extremely vulnerable and submitted for resettlement consideration. - 3.10.
 Livelihoods and Employment.
 Unemployment is rising faster in provinces where Syrians congregate.
 The influx of refugees is impacting the local population working in the informal labour market, both in terms of competition for jobs and downward pressure on wages, thus creating social tensions in areas that are facing unemployment and difficult economic conditions.